EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 # Introduction #       {#intro}

+Asymmetric cryptography with Public Key Infrastructure (PKI) is a de-facto key exchange and mutual authentication solution in the Internet.
+Though solutions based on PSK are still state-of-the-art in sensor networks they are not scalable to Internet-connected billions of things.
+Therefore, most IoT security standards support asymmetric cryptographic protocols.
+The greatest challenge with asymmetric cryptography and PKI is enrollment, the process of certifying keys.
+Enrollment is even more challenging in the IoT as things are resource-constrained and traditional enrollment techniques are not compatible with recent IoT security protocols.
+Without secure enrollment, PKI will not be trustworthy and in turn the cybersecurity of the entire system will be at stake even though the underlying cryptographic cipher suites are most secure.

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, in particular in constrained environments {{RFC7228}} and when using CoAP {{RFC7252}}; for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}, or where it is beneficial that the security protocol is independent of lower layers, such as when securing CoAP over mixed transport protocols.